 As mentioned in recent WSJ and Bloomberg articles, the Commodity Futures Trading Commission is conducting an investigation into potential crude oil price manipulation.
 What is interesting about the story is not only how the CFTC is initiating an investigation, but that they are making a formal announcement of what they are doing, an indirect indication that they are also aware of the public and political outrage given higher energy costs.
-The CFTC commissioner said it best:
+The CFTC commissioner said it best:"It's important that people who are paying high gas prices understand the CFTC is on the case and that we're closely monitoring and in this instance deeply investigating any potential abuse in this important energy market"

 I guess we will have to wait and see if the investigation uncovers anything of interest, or if it is simply being used to keep regulators and Congress at bay until energy prices hopefully retreat to more "normal" levels (or the public gets used to current prices, which is doubtful).